ARTICLE 2

 The Egyptians also found that they could extract oil by placing petals in goose or goat fat.
 The oil was then separated from the fat.
 This is the process of making an "absolute," which is an extraction without steam.

-In 1817, the Ebers Papyrus was discovered, a medicinal scroll dating back to 1500 BC.
-It contained over 800 formulations of herbal prescriptions and remedies.
-Other scrolls indicated that the Egyptians had a very high success rate in treating 81 diseases.
+In 1817, the Ebers Papyrus was discovered, a scroll dating back to 1500 BC.
+It contained over 800 formulations.
 Many mixtures contained myrrh, oil and honey.
-Myrrh is still recognized for its ability to help with infections of the skin and throat, and to regenerate skin tissue.

 In 1922, when King Tutankhamen's tomb was opened, 350 liters of oils were discovered in alabaster jars.
 These had been placed in the tomb when it was sealed in 1350 BC.